State Vocational Rehabilitation Agencies

 State Rehabilitation Councils

-The State Rehabilitation Councils (SRC) are governor appointed boards in each state that are required for State VR agencies to be eligible for federal funding.
+The State Rehabilitation Councils (SRC) are governor appointed boards of volunteers in each state that are required for State VR agencies to be eligible for federal funding.
 Individuals serving on the SRC represent a broad range of disabilities and disability organizations.
 An SRC must have fifteen members, who represents specific disability groups, who are appointed for not more than two 3-year terms.
 Mandated SRC members include the Director of an AIVRS Project, if an AIVRS project exists in that state, and the Client Assistance Project (CAP) Director.
 The AIVRS and CAP directors are the only members who have no term limits.
-If there is more than one AIVRS project in a state, they can decide if their terms will be rotated among the directors.
+If there is more than one AIVRS project in a state, the Project Directors decide now their terms will be rotated.

 The federally mandated functions of the SRC are to work in partnership with State VR agencies to: